 - You have a combination of one or two misdemeanors and one felony conviction

 - You have a juvenile record

-- You have waited three years and have a single felony
+- You have waited three years and have up to two third-degree felonies

 - You have waited four years and have two felonies